 The seaside village of Dalkey is south of Dublin in County Dublin, and includes Dalkey Castle (where “living history” actors work to entertain tourists), mountaintops with panoramic views of the sea, great beaches, and nice restaurants.
 There are guided literary walks, where they will bring you to settings from works by James Joyce, George Bernard Shaw, and more.

 In County Wicklow, the town of Enniskerry is situated on the Glencullen River, at the base of Wicklow Mountain.
 The Powerscourt Estate here includes a large Palladian-style house, a huge waterfall, and 47 acres of gardens.
+This is also where the five-star Powerscourt Hotel Resort & Spa is (check out my new 2017 review of the hotel!).
 Many movies have been shot here, including The Count of Monte Cristo.

 The northwestern town of Gweedore in County Donegal is the largest town in Ireland where the residents speak Gaelic.
 Picture endless sandy beaches that include a shipwrecked vessel, mountains, and the largest national park in Ireland (Glenveagh National Park and Castle).
 The pub and music scene is very lively—this is where Enya and the band Clannad got their careers started.